Overview and entry requirements

 This programme is taught 100% online through our VLE.
 In the VLE you will have access to learning materials and course resources anytime so you can fit your studies around your existing commitments.
 For each module, students will be provided with access, through both the SOAS Library and the University of London’s Online Library, to all necessary materials from a range of appropriate sources.

 A key component of the student experience will be peer to peer learning, with students enrolled in discussion forums.

-Each module is assessed by five written online assessments (‘etivities’*) comprising 30% and one 5,000 word essay comprising 70% of the module mark.
-The etivities provide formative and summative feedback to students as a means of monitoring their progress and encouraging areas in which they can improve.
+Each module is assessed by five written online assessments (‘e-tivities’*) comprising of 30%, the remaining 70% is formed of a 5,000 word essay.
+The e-tivities provide formative and summative feedback to students as a means of monitoring their progress and encouraging areas in which they can improve.

 * An 'e-tivity' is a framework for online, active and interactive learning following a format that states clearly to the students its 'Purpose'; the 'Task' at hand; the contribution or 'Response' type; and the 'Outcome' (Salmon, G. (2002) E-tivities: The Key to Active Online Learning, New York and London: Routledge Falmer.)